siefca/luks-utils/README.md

-backup-luks-headers
+luks-utils v 1.0
 ===================

-POSIX shell script for making backups of LUKS headers
+A set of POSIX shell scripts for making LUKS management easier.